Altria's $13B investment in Juul e-cigarettes vaporizes

 WASHINGTON (AP) — Cigarette maker Altria’s $13 billion investment in the troubled vaping company Juul has gone up in smoke — now worth less than 5% of its original value as U.S. regulators move to ban its e-cigarettes.

-Despite the losses Altria said it would maintain its investment deal with Juul, including an agreement not to sell competing vaping products.
+Despite the losses Altria said it would maintain its investment deal with Juul, including an agreement not to market or invest in competing vaping products.

-“At this time, we continue to believe that these investment rights are beneficial to us,” Altria said in a prepared statement.
+“At this point in the process we’ve chosen not to make any different decisions,” Altria CEO Billy Gifford told industry analysts on a call.
+“We think the right decision currently is to stay under the non-compete”

 Altria, based in Richmond, Virginia, is Juul’s largest investor with a 35% stake.
 Altria executives signed the $12.8-billion pact in 2018, betting that Juul’s popular vaping devices presented a lucrative alternate to tobacco products.